 In this exchange, I endeavour to offer you my full presence, to listen deeply and respectfully, asking the kind of questions that give you a chance to express more of your own truth, whatever that may be.

 No matter what may be troubling you, we will work together to create a safe space where no subject is off-limits, where you can share whatever is on your mind, knowing that you will be met with warmth and acceptance.

 Unlike other types of conversation, our attention is focussed on you - that may be a particular issue that is troubling you, a relationship difficulty that you are experiencing, or you may wish to reflect on how you are currently living your life.

 Together, we will shine a light on your way of being in the world, revealing patterns that may no longer be helpful to you as well as new possibilities and meanings.

 My way of working is gentle but challenging.

 Believing that only you can be the expert on you, I do not diagnose, pathologise or categorise.
-I am less concerned with applying theories and more concerned with understanding your experience.
+I am less concerned with applying theories or diagnoses, and more concerned with understanding your experience.